jezzsantos/automate/docs/runtime.md

 * The `TOOLKITNAME` is the name of the toolkit you want to use
 * The `--name <DRAFTNAME>` optionally defines a friendly name for this instance of the draft.

+!!! info
-> This command will create a new draft and make the 'active' draft.
+    This command will create a new draft and make the 'active' draft.

+!!! tip
-> Note: Each Draft should be named for easy future reference.
+    Each Draft should be named for easy future reference.
 If you don't define a name (`--name`), one will be fabricated for you automatically.
 The name is useful for keeping track of which draft you are using right now, and which have been used in the past.
 Since they may have a long life in your codebase, and you may have several.

 ### Switching drafts